A Family Treatment Center for Addiction

 At Simple Path Recovery, we know that addiction doesn’t happen in a bubble.
 It is systemic, affecting family members and others involved in all areas of an addict’s life.
 So we also act as a family treatment center to help entire families heal from the pain of addiction.

 Studies show that the family foundation is usually one of the first casualties when addiction enters the home.
 Fear, resentment, and anger replace trust, unity, and bonding.
 This upsets the delicate balance of the family dynamic.
 The negative impact can reach beyond the present and stretch into future generations.

 Simply treating the addict is not as effective as involving the family when it comes to recovery.
 We know that the substance abuser needs support on his journey and that the more social support a user has, the less likely he or she is to relapse.

 Additionally, family involvement helps individual members understand their role in the addict’s behavior, whether they are inadvertently enabling the addict, or failing to engage in healthy tactics to encourage their loved one to change.
 Family therapy also provides a safe place for families to discuss their fears and frustrations and to get a better handle on the treatment and recovery process, addressing concerns and helping their loved one to navigate the path to a better future.

-That’s why Simple Path Recovery continues to use a multifaceted approach to treatment—-one that underscores the importance of the family unit in the recovery process.
+That’s why Simple Path Recovery continues to work as a family treatment center.
+We use a multifaceted approach to treatment—-one that underscores the importance of the family unit in the recovery process.
 We have your family’s best interest at heart, understanding the struggles and the hardships you’ve endured throughout your loved one’s addiction.